Cadasta/cadasta-docs/en/09-XLSForms.md

 ##### Data Entry Types {#data-types}

-To fully take advantage of customizing the questionnaire, it's important to figure out which data entry type will work best for the kind of information you're collecting.
+To fully take advantage of customizing your Cadasta Form, it's important to figure out which data entry type will work best for the kind of information you're collecting.
 Some of the most common ones that you'll use are:

 * `text` - which specifies that you're collecting basic text.
 * `date` - which specifies that you're logging the date.